zauberlabs/connect-cache-control2/README.md

 The possible options to pass are:

  * `private`: Set to true to use 'private' if not will be 'public'
  * `maxAge`: Set the amount to use for max-age.
-The unit is seconds unless unit is defined.
- * `unit`: One of 'seconds', 'minutes', 'hours', 'days', 'weeks', 'months', 'years'.
+If the value is a number is interpreted as seconds.
+If it's a string we use [ms](https://www.npmjs.com/package/ms) module to parse it.
  * `noStore`: set 'no-store' if true
  * `noCache`: set 'no-cache' if true
  * `mustRevalidate`: set 'must-revalidate' if true